 Kalpana Wilson

-Kalpana Wilson is co-founder of South Asia Solidarity Network (SASG) along with Amrit Wilson.
-She is a professor of Geography at Birkbeck, University of London and her research areas are race, gender, neoliberalism, imperialism, reproductive rights with a particular focus on the Indian sub-continent and its diasporas.
+Kalpana Wilson is a professor of Geography at Birkbeck, University of London.
+She co-founded the South Asia Solidarity Network (SASG) with her mother, Amrit Wilson.
+Her daughter is Ananya Wilson-Bhattacharya, whose father is Dipankar Bhattacharya, a member of the Communist Party of India (Marxist-Leninist) Liberation, CPI(ML).
+Her research areas are race, gender, neoliberalism, imperialism, and reproductive rights, with a particular focus on the Indian sub-continent and its diasporas.
 She is a Communist-Marxist and a contributor to The Sage Handbook of Marxism, Chapter 60: International Development.

 Kalpana Wilson

 In 2022, Kalpana Wilson, Amrit Wilson and their group blamed Hindus for the violence in Leicester, United Kingdom.
-They protested outside Indian High Commission in London against the influence of Hindutva in UK politics.
-They held a similar protests to waive off Pakistan’s debt, against bulldozer action on illegal constructions, against the film The Kashmir Files which they called it “Turning tragedy into propaganda”, supported Indian farmers protest and a vigil for 2002 Gujarat “massacre” of Muslims.
+They protested outside the Indian High Commission in London against the influence of Hindutva in UK politics.
+They held a similar protest to waive off Pakistan’s debt, against bulldozer action on illegal constructions, against the film The Kashmir Files, which they called “Turning Tragedy into Propaganda”, supported Indian farmers’ protest and a vigil for the 2002 Gujarat “massacre” of Muslims.

-Being a communist Kalpana Wilson is against capitalism in India.
-She has often accused big industrial houses for spreading inequality in the society and hence Hindutva.
-She has also called RSS/ BJP and other Hindu groups as “pro-capitalists”.
-Her articles have been regularly featured in Communist Party of India – Marxist Leninist Liberation (CPI-ML) website.
+As a communist, Kalpana Wilson opposes capitalism in India.
+She has often accused big industrial houses of spreading inequality in society and, in turn, Hindutva.
+She has also called the RSS/BJP and other Hindu groups “pro-capitalist.”
+Her articles have regularly appeared on the Communist Party of India – Marxist Leninist Liberation (CPI-ML) website.

-In October 2022, Burnel University‘s South Asia Research Group (SARG) invited Kalpana Wilson for a roundtable discussion “Unpacking communal tension, inequality, and media in Leicester.”
-The event will be held on 1st of November 2022.
+In October 2022, Burnel University‘s South Asia Research Group (SARG) invited Kalpana Wilson for a roundtable discussion, “Unpacking communal tension, inequality, and media in Leicester.”
+The event will be held on the 1st of November 2022.

 During the hijab debate in Karnataka, India, Kalpana Wilson accused the Karnataka government of “systematic exclusion from their colleges purely because they expressed their faith by wearing the hijab and seen young women students being taunted and harassed by gangs shouting Islamophobic abuse empowered by the ruling party……”

-Kalpana Wilson also came out in support of Maoist, Stan Swamy, a Jesuit priest accused by India’s National Investigation Agency (NIA) of waging war against the state.
-He was member of banned CPI (Maoist) was undergoing treatment in a private hospital died at the age of 84.
+Kalpana Wilson also came out in support of Maoist Stan Swamy, a Jesuit priest accused by India’s National Investigation Agency (NIA) of waging war against the state.
+He was a member of the banned CPI (Maoist) and was undergoing treatment in a private hospital when he died at the age of 84.

-In 2021, Kalpana Wilson was on the of the speakers of IAMC and Foundation, The London Story sponsored India-EU Summit.
+In 2021, Kalpana Wilson was one of the speakers at the IAMC and Foundation’s The London Story-sponsored India-EU Summit.
 Some of her co-panelists were Anand Grover, husband of Vrinda Grover who fought for Mohammed Zubiar, and LeT terroist Ishrat Jahan, French Hinduphobe Christophe Jafferlot, Congress party member Jairam Ramesh’ son, Pradyumna Jairam, Nodeep Kaur, Ravinder Kaur, Umair Khan from Indian Council of International Muslims (ICIM), CPI-ML party member Kavita Krishanan, George Soros’s Open Society Foundation member, Harsh Mander, Hindus for Human Rights‘s Nikhil Mandalparth and Sravya Tadepalli, Ritumbra Manuvie of Foundation, The London Story, Islamist formerly associated with Muslim Brotherhood mouthpiece Al Jazeera, Raqeeb Hamid Naik, Karuna Nandy, former Amnesty India head, Aakar Patel, The Wire’s, Pamel Philipose, The Hindu’s N.Ram, Live Law’s Managing Editor, Manu Sebastian, Alt News‘s Pratik Sinha, Hinduphobe professor in Sweden Ashok Swain, Audrey Truchke, and Stop Funding Hate’s Richard Wilson among others.

 In a conversation with The Polis Project in 2019, Kalpana Wilson talks about “Hindu fascism and Hindutva ideology that drives the fascism”.
-The Polis Project is an anti-India, anti-Hindu group founded by Vasundhara Sirnate, and Suchitra Vijayan among others.
-Suchitra Vijayan attended conference where Pakistan’s ISI spy, Ghulam Nabi Fai was also a speaker.
+The Polis Project is an anti-India, anti-Hindu group founded by Vasundhara Sirnate and Suchitra Vijayan, among others.
+Suchitra Vijayan attended a conference where Pakistan’s ISI spy, Ghulam Nabi Fai, was also a speaker.
 The Polis Project and Suchitra Vijayan have supported the separation of Kashmir from India.
-In the interview she says when Article 370 and 35A had been removed outsiders have bought land and have started plundering Kashmir.
+In the interview, she says that when Article 370 and 35A were removed, outsiders bought land and started plundering Kashmir.

-In 2020 writing on India’s Covid lockdown, “Locking down rights, ramping up hate: fascism and Covid-19 in India“, Kalpana Wilson makes plenty of accusations on Hindus without facts or evidence.
-She then goes on say, by revoking Article 370, India is ‘occupying’ Kashmir in a Israeli-style ‘settler-colonialism’ to deny people of Kashmir access to life saving information and communication by partial internet shutdown.
+In 2020, writing on India’s Covid lockdown, “Locking down rights, ramping up hate: fascism and Covid-19 in India“, Kalpana Wilson makes plenty of accusations against Hindus without facts or evidence.
+She then goes on to say, by revoking Article 370, India is ‘occupying’ Kashmir in an Israeli-style ‘settler-colonialism’ to deny people of Kashmir access to life-saving information and communication by partial internet shutdown.

 The experience of the pandemic so far in India has held few surprises for the many on the left who characterise the regime as representing a brand of fascism in which Hindu supremacism and neoliberalism are inextricably intertwined.